 This project is where I learned the most about the MEAN stack.
 As a member of group projects at Fullstack I always felt like a contributor, but at times I questioned how I would stand on my own - in this case the project was all on me.
 Under tight time constraints, students were instructed to meet the goal of finishing the project on time, which means that oftentimes checking best practices were put aside for later in favor of working code now.
 The following are some examples of the refactoring I did after I graduated to implement some of the best practices that were initially left out.

 The code on the left is the code I wrote as a student.
 I pretty much put everything in the controller.
 My controllers at that time were big giant blocks of code without much modularity.
 I didn't use service at all for no other reason than it worked fine putting them in the controller.
 But as I read more about angular patterns, I learned that any shared requests that will be used through out the app need to be put in service, in this case, $http requests.

 Another problem was the frequent use of $rootScope.

 $rootScope is like using '!important' in CSS.
 It just overwrites everything.
 This may be okay if it's being used once or twice - but in this project, I used it way too frequently throughout my code as can be seen from the code above.

 The correct way to do this is, again, to put all the shared functionalities in service.
 That way later when we need to debug the code, we know where to go.

 The following code adds SVG dots into HTML and save its x & y coordination and radius into the backend (Mongo), and list all of the dots in HTML via ng-repeat

-To protect the Barbarians' privacy, instead of using real names, I used the characters of Mad Men.
+To protect the Barbarians' privacy, instead of using real names, I used the names of the characters of Mad Men.
 I am working on deploying this app via google cloud platform.
-Meanwhile, enjoy the video below and if you see me in person with my laptop, I would love to show it to you in person.
+Meanwhile, you can either install it and interact with it following README on my github or if you are not a developer, enjoy the video below.